Leeds 2023: Legacy

 Pink heart art installation as part of Waking the Artist Exhibition.

 In January 2021, it was predicted that LEEDS 2023 would create 10% growth in the Leeds visitor economy, bring in £114 million of additional direct and indirect revenue, bring 1310 new jobs, create 1000 freelance roles and train 2000 volunteers.
 Final evaluation of the year of culture was undertaken by The Audience Agency and the Centre for Cultural Value at the University of Leeds.

+Reception to the unofficial year of culture was mixed: Liberal Democrat councillor Stewart Golton stated that "The majority of people where I live don't even know it's happened," and that "It hasn't been worth the money spent and it could have been really fantastic if we'd taken it seriously and planned it properly."
+In the same article former deputy council leader and executive member for culture, Jonathan Pryor, claimed "We’ve really managed to put Leeds on the map, nationally and internationally."

-An initial review by the BBC suggested that although the year had suffered bad luck related to the COVID-19 pandemic and poor weather, it "may help change perceptions of the city".
+An initial review by the BBC suggested that although the year had suffered bad luck related to the COVID-19 pandemic and poor weather, it "may help change perceptions of the city" but "Its true impact may take years to measure.".
 Those challenges were reiterated by Kully Thiarai, speaking to the Yorkshire Evening Post in December 2023, however she went on to state that the year "put Leeds on the cultural map, nationally and internationally – and I think we can certainly say that that's happened in the way people talk about the city".